3 Terms | 1 Year Full-Time

 Learn how to structure the diet based on Ayurveda principles, such as the qualities of various grains, legumes, spices, vegetables and greens.
 Create meal preparations for health and wellness care.
 Gain a deeper understanding of the Ayurveda preventive medicine and lifestyle practices, such as daily and seasonal routines for health promotion.

-Allows students to fit education into their life with full-time and part-time study options with classes offered during weekday evenings and on select weekends.
+The flexible schedule allows students to fit education into their life with full-time and part-time study options with classes offered during weekday evenings and on select weekends.
 Learning includes on-ground, online interactive (set class time), online self-paced learning, and clinical education.
 When completing your Clinical Clerkship, you will be required to travel to the SCU campus and/or other approved clinical sites during Terms 1–3.

 SCU’s commitment to technology provides students with access to some of the most recent learning tools and teaches the skills necessary in today’s health IT system such as electronic health records (EHR).
 EHR contains the medical and treatment histories of patients, built to go beyond standard clinical data collected in a provider’s office.